h2non/thread.js/README.md

 ### Basic usage

 If `require` is available, you must use it to fetch the module.
-Otherwise it will be available in as global
+Otherwise it will be available as global

 ```js
 var thread = require('thread')
 ```